Quick answer: Period Migraine Medications

 • Prostaglandin activity - Inflammatory mediators increase, especially around menstruation

 These overlapping mechanisms explain why a medication that works for one person's hormonal migraine may not work for another - and why pattern recognition matters.
+The estrogen fluctuation guide covers the hormonal dynamics in more depth.

 Over-the-Counter Options